MySummertime/leetcode/README.md

 # leetcode
-This branch --go is for recording the leetcode practise process in Golang.
+This branch --python is for recording the leetcode practise process in python3.